-Pension Credit is a benefit that 2.3 million older people are entitled to.
+Pension Credit is a benefit that 2.58 million older people are entitled to.
+Yet around 4 in 10 of those who qualify aren't claiming it.

 Pension Credit is extra money from the government to top up your pension income.
 It may also act as a passport to other entitlements, such as: